Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Quite ancient, the MBR partition type has many limitations compared to GPT.
 The deal-breaker is that MBR can handle a maximum partition size slightly shy of 2.2 terabytes (TB), or 4.7 billion times less than GPT.

-Also, MBR has two partition flavors: Primary and extended.
-Both can hold data, but only the former can be used to boot an operating system.
+MBR supports two partition types: Primary and Extended.
+Both can store data, but only the former can boot an operating system.

-MBR partition type allows for up to four primary partitions or three primaries and one extended partition.
-The only good thing about an extended partition is that you can subdivide it into multiple volumes.
+The MBR partition type supports up to four primary partitions or three primary partitions and one extended partition.
+The only good thing about an extended partition is that you can subdivide it into multiple volumes (drives).

-On a Windows computer, the extended partition on a disk will be shown in a different color from the primary one—again, GPT can handle up to 28 of them.
+On a Windows computer, the extended partition on a disk will appear in a different color from the primary partition.
 Nowadays, other than backward compatibility, there’s no need for extended partitions.

 When you use an MBR drive with multiple primary partitions, the partition that holds the boot information must be marked as “Active” before the drive can boot.

-It’s important to note that sometimes this partition may not be the one that holds the operating system or even the one that’s categorized as “boot.”
+It’s important to note that this partition may not be the one that holds the operating system, or even the one categorized as “boot.”
 Instead, it’s the one classified as a “system.”

 Making a drive bootable (such as when installing an operating system) includes marking the relevant partition active.
 However, if you clone an MBR drive, you might need to manually figure out the correct partition and mark it as active on the replacement drive before it can boot.